-3.1.4 The management system provides economic and social incentives for sustainable fishing and does not operate with subsidies that contribute to unsustainable fishing.
-SG 60 SG 100 SG 60SG 80The management system provides for incentives that are consistent with achieving the outcomes expressed by MSC Principles 1 and 2.The management system provide for incentives that are consistent with achieving the outcomes expressed by MSC Principles 1 and 2, and seeks to ensure that negati incentives do not arise.
-The management system provides for incentives that are consistent with achieving the outcomes expressed by MSC Principles 1 and 2, and explicitly considers incentives in a regular review of management policy or procedures to ensure that they do not contribute to unsustainable fishing practices.
+The management system provides economic and social incentives for sustainable fishing and does not operate with subsidies that contribute to unsustainable fishing.

+SG 60 SG 80 SG 100 The management system The management system provides The management system provides provides for incentives that for incentives that are consistent for incentives that are consistent are consistent with achieving with achieving the outcomes with achieving the outcomes the outcomes expressed by expressed by MSC Principles 1 and expressed by MSC Principles 1 and MSC Principles 1 and 2.
+2, and seeks to ensure that negative 2, and explicitly considers incentives do not arise. incentives in a regular review of management policy or procedures to ensure that they do not contribute to unsustainable fishing practices.

-The CCAMLR system sets TACs for fisheries/sub-areas, including for the HIMI Toothfish Fishery in CCAMLR Statistical Division 58.5.2 but does not make national allocations.
-Australian vessels in the Toothfish Fishery are subject to CCAMLR's Conservation Measures for Toothfish, non-target species and ecosystem impacts, as well as additional requirements imposed by AFMA.
+The CCAMLR system sets TACs for fisheries/sub-areas, including for the HIMI toothfish fishery in CCAMLR Statistical Division 58.5.2 but does not make national allocations.
+Australian vessels in the toothfish fishery are subject to CCAMLR's Conservation Measures for toothfish, non-target species and ecosystem impacts, as well as additional requirements imposed by AFMA.

-Australia allocates the TAC as SFRs, in the form of individual transferable quotas (ITQs) to the fishing companies under the HIMI Management Plan. .
+Australia allocates the TAC as Statutory Fishing Rights (SFRs), in the form of individual transferable quotas (ITQs) to the fishing companies under the HIMI Management Plan.
 ITQs are the Australian Government's preferred fisheries management mechanism, a policy position that was reviewed and reiterated in 2003 (DAFF, 2003).
-SFRs provide security of access to fishers, promote stewardship of the resource and provide a platform for the maximisation of economic efficiency of fishing operationsThe HIMI Management Plan requires that "AFMA and SouthMAC must, at least once every 5 years, assess the effectiveness of the Plan including the measures taken to achieve the objectives of this Management Plan by reference to the performance criteria mentioned in subsection (1)".
+SFRs provide security of access to fishers, promote stewardship of the resource and provide a platform for the maximisation of economic efficiency of fishing operation.
+The HIMI Management Plan requires that "AFMA and SouthMAC must, at least once every 5 years, assess the effectiveness of the Plan including the measures taken to achieve the objectives of this Management Plan by reference to the performance criteria mentioned in subsection (1)".
 Each year SouthMAC conducts a review of progress against each of the performance measures, including economic efficiency, contained in the Management Plan and reports this to the AFMA Commission.
 The results of this assessment are provided on the AFMA web site.

 The management arrangements are reviewed periodically under the provisions of Section 10 of the EPBC Act.
 ABARES also reports on economic efficiency of the HIMI Fishery annually in the Fisheries Status Reports (see for example, Patterson et al., 2010).
-The latest report notes that there is a low level of latency of quota in the HIMI Toothfish Fishery suggesting that the net economic returns are positive.
-Overall, the economic performance of the HIMI Fishery, of which the Toothfish Fishery is one component, is considered to be positive.
+The latest report notes that there is a low level of latency of quota in the HIMI toothfish fishery suggesting that the net economic returns are positive.
+Overall, the economic performance of the HIMI Fishery, of which the toothfish fishery is one component, is considered to be positive.
 This annual review of ecological sustainability and economic efficiency constitutes an explicit review of incentives in the management policy.

 Currently, a maximum of three vessels are allowed in the fishery at any time, so capacity and effort are limited.
 Draft amendments to the HIMI Management Plan were released in November 2011.
-These amendments propose remove the limit on the number of vessels operating in the fishery and, in particular, to provide for more of the Toothfish catch to be taken by non-trawl methods, mainly longline.
+These amendments propose remove the limit on the number of non-trawl vessels operating in the fishery and, in particular, to provide for more of the toothfish catch to be taken by non-trawl methods, mainly longline.
 Amendments to the Plan will discussed in SouthMAC and with other relevant agencies such as SEWPAC, and subject to a mandatory period of public consultation before they can proceed.